haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 <input type="text" class="form-control input-lg" id="search-church" id="xss" value='aaaaaa'">xsshere' name="xss" placeholder="xss">
 ```

-this is called `HTML attribute injection context`.
+there we have `HTML attribute injection context`.
 The HTML attributes are closed by characters: `'` or `"` so injecting one as a payload will close the attribute and allow us to add new attribute or just close HTML tag with `>` character.
-This happened here, `input` tag was closed, so we can inject a new tag.
-To achive our goal - execute `alert(1)` we have to inject `<script>alert(1)</script>`.
+This happened in the example abovehere - `input` tag was closed, so we can inject a new tag.
+To achieve our goal - execute `alert(1)` we have to inject `<script>alert(1)</script>`.

 Final payload:

-Add dummy attribute value, close attribute, close input tag, add script tag with JavaScript code.
+Add a dummy attribute value inside an input, close the attribute, close the input tag, add a script tag with JavaScript code.

 `x'><script>alert(1)</script>` which translates to: